Deus Ex: Human Revolution: Sales

 Upon its release in North America, despite coming in during the later half of the month, Human Revolution became the top-selling video game in August.
 It remained in the top ten bestselling games in September, dropping to sixth place.
 In the United Kingdom, the game likewise debuted in first place in the all-format game software charts, not including digital sales: the majority of sales were on Xbox 360, with a 57% ratio.
 31% was sold on PS3, while 13% of sales were for PCs.
 Its total sales in its first week were nearly one million units, described as "just 26,000 units away from Invisible War's lifetime sales".
 It was later classed as the second bestselling game of the month behind Zumba Fitness.
 In the following weeks, it continued to rank high in the top ten bestselling games for the region: it remained the top seller in the second week despite a 47% sales drop, while by late September it had dropped to fifth place.
 It was the UK's 21st bestselling game of 2011.
 Total sales of Human Revolution, as reported in November 2011, reached 2.18 million copies in North America and Europe: 800,000 were sold in North America, while Europe showed stronger sales of 1.38 million.
 The positive sales of Human Revolution contributed to publisher Square Enix posting triple its predicted profits for the April–September period, with the publisher calling the sales a "favorable result".
 By May 2022, Human Revolution (including the Director's cut) and Mankind Divided had sold a combined 12 million units.

 Sequels

 Following the release of Human Revolution, a mobile spin-off, Deus Ex: The Fall, was developed by N-Fusion Interactive.
 The Fall is a sequel to Icarus Effect, following the later adventures of protagonists Saxon and Kelso.
-It released in July 2013 for iOS, and 2014 for Android and PC.
+It was released in July 2013 for iOS, and 2014 for Android and PC.
 A new entry in the series was announced as being in development in 2013, alongside the release date for the Director's Cut.
 The game, Deus Ex: Mankind Divided, is a direct sequel to Human Revolution, taking place two years after the ending where Adam destroyed Panchea, in a world that has rejected augmentation technology and segregated those who possess it.
 It was released in August 2016.
 Mankind Divided forms part of a series-wide project dubbed the "Deus Ex Universe", with both games and additional media designed to expand upon the series setting.